 Anyhow, what was the root cause?

-Thus, we need a way to run our applications consistently no matter what environment you put it on, from development to production.
+Thus, you need a way to run your applications consistently no matter what environment you put it on, from development to production.

 Docker is an open-source project that can pack, build, and run applications as containers which are both hardware-agnostic and platform-agnostic.
 This means that your application can run anywhere consistently.
 In simpler words, Docker is a standardized way to package your .NET (or any stack) application along with every bit and piece it needs to function, in any environment.